DELUXE PEPTIDES

 Amino Acids: The Building Blocks

-Amino acids are small but essential biological molecules that contain:
+Amino acids are small molecular units that contain:

 • An amino group (NH₂)